In loving memory of Kenis D. Keathley 6/4/81 - 3/27/22 Loving father, husband, brother, friend and firewood hoarder Rest in peace, Dexterday

 Wasnt aware of them being available with the Q designation.
 There's an older 036 with the quick stop on FBM in my area.

-stuckinthemuck likes this.
+Screwloose and stuckinthemuck like this.

 3. firewoodbuckenman